Krishnan Guru-Murthy: Personal life

-Guru-Murthy suffers from Crohn's disease.
 Guru-Murthy is married and has two children.
+His sister is BBC News journalist Geeta Guru-Murthy.
+His brother Ravi Guru-Murthy was formerly Chief Innovation Officer of the International Rescue Committee and is currently Chief Executive of Nesta.

+Guru-Murthy suffers from Crohn's disease and a genetic heart condition.
 He has played in a rock band with Peter Barron and the chief creative officer of Endemol UK.
-He is a supporter of Liverpool F.C.